abpio/abp-commercial-docs/en/studio/overview/index.md

 ## Introduction

 ABP Studio, a comprehensive desktop application, offers a wide range of features and functionalities tailored to streamline the development and management of ABP-based applications.
-This article provides an overview of the key components of ABP Studio, including the Top Menu, Left Area, Welcome Page, Solution Explorer, Solution Runner, Kubernetes Integration, Application Monitor Area, Background Tasks, Notifications, and Logs.
+This article provides an overview of the key components of ABP Studio, including the Top Menu, Sidebar, Solution Explorer, Solution Runner, Kubernetes, Welcome Screen, Application Monitor Area, Background Tasks, Notifications, and Logs.
 Understanding these components is essential for efficiently utilizing ABP Studio to its full potential.

 ## Top Menu